tamunoWoks/database_systems/db_design_&_engine.md

 ### Database Design
 Database systems are designed to manage large bodies of information.
 These large bodies of information do not exist in isolation.
 They are part of the operation of some enterprise whose end product may be information from the database or may be some device or service for which the database plays only a supporting role.
 Database design mainly involves the design of the database schema.
 The design of a complete database application environment that meets the needs of the enterprise being modeled requires attention to a broader set of issues.

+A high-level data model provides the database designer with a conceptual framework in which to specify the data requirements of the database users and how the database will be structured to fulfill these requirements.
+The initial phase of database design, then, is to characterize fully the data needs of the prospective database users.
+The database designer needs to interact extensively with domain experts and users to carry out this task.
+The outcome of this phase is a specification of user requirements.